 Determination of crystallite size of a polycrystalline sample using X-ray diffraction

 X-ray diffraction (XRD) is a powerful technique for studying the structural properties of metals and alloys.
 Crystallite size, microstrain and dislocation density can be estimated from the XRD plot (I Vs 2θ).
-Crystallite size is a key parameter affecting the chemical and physical properties of materials.
+Crystallite size is a key parameter affecting the chemical and physical properties of strain free materials.
 Scherrer equation is widely used to estimate the crystallite size from XRD data.

-When Xray interact with crystalline material, diffraction occurs as per Bragg’s law:
+When X-ray interact with crystalline material, diffraction occurs as per Bragg’s law:

 nλ=2dsinθ